gregbartell/wordler/README.md

 # Wordler
-## A small solver for Wordle-style puzzles.
+## A small solver for Wordle puzzles.

 ## What's it do?
-Solve Wordle-style puzzles.
+Solve Wordle puzzles.

 ## Right, but I mean, what does it look like?